Updated on May 28, 2019

 }

-And since repainting of gantt is quite a costly procedure, we’ll make sure that it’ll be called only when it’s needed by checking whether props have actually changed in shouldComponentUpdate.
+Bear in mind that repainting of Gantt is quite a costly procedure, we’ll make sure that it’ll be called only when it’s needed by checking whether props have actually changed in shouldComponentUpdate.

 const { zoom } = this.props;